Finding a Numerical Value for the Meaning of Life, the Universe and Everything

 Finally, the Story Points Ethical Calculus may be considered to be the best ethical system for increasing the story points of the universe.
 A trivial answer at first glance, but at least it's consistent with itself.
 Though could some other cultural goal or way of life lead to more and better stories?

 Since my future forecasting is at best done with one bit accuracy, I'd like to see a future where alternatives are explored.
-Set aside a proportion of some places (neighbourhoods, cities, countries, planets, stellar systems - groupings at many scales, in a kind of fractal proportion) to lie fallow, others to be lived in by various forms of life and culture, other places mix together different kinds of life, culture and even personality traits like impulsiveness.
+Set aside a proportion of some places (neighbourhoods, cities, countries, planets, stellar systems - groupings at many scales, in a kind of fractal proportion) to lie fallow, others to be lived in by various forms of life and culture, other places mix together different kinds of life or culture.
 The idea is to see what works best for creating the most interesting stories.
 Later on once we know more, there should be more of the more interesting places, but there should still be a few fallow and other places around for variety (unless they're proven to be overall story damaging*).

 Using this mid-term scheme, a planet may be inhabited quite densely, but still have unoccupied wild places and places much like today's parks where wilderness and people mix.
 On a larger scale, a galaxy would have some star systems set aside to develop on their own, others would be parks where people could visit, while most of the habitable star systems would be developed to run the gamut from a diverse galactic civilization to single species habitats.
 Later, once more is known about the development of star systems and planets and civilizations in them, more of them can take the routes which lead to more interesting stories.